Multi-point Green's functions for SLE and an estimate of Beffara

 by

 However, if $\Delta_{\tau_k}^*(z)$ is not much bigger than $\Delta_{\tau_k}(z)$ this estimate is not sufficient.
 In this case, we need to use

-\end{remark}
+\end{remark*}

 The above argument provides a good bound on the probability that the near side gets even closer.
 To complete our argument, we must also provide a bound limiting the probability that the far side can get closer as well. \begin{lemma} There exists $c<\infty$ such that for all $k \geq0$, $s \leq1/4$, if